seth-1/seth-1.github.io/tutorials.md

 title: Tutorials
 ---

+# Outcome

+The aim of this tutorial is to show you the basics of the R programming language.
+Try out the examples in this tutorial by **typing** the content of the code blocks into your script.

+#### Goals

+At the end of this tutorial you should be able to

+* Create and distinguish data types in R
+* Know how to create vectors
+* Use functions in R
+*

 # Why working with R?

 Antismash is already providing many functions and analysis tools in it's web interface.
 However, projects often involve newly sequenced organisms that are not available in public databases yet and only owned by you.
 Therefore, you have to perform certain analyses on your own, including unpublished and non analysed data.